 Do write several drafts.

 For many people, the first draft is never going to be your best work.
 So, write up your first draft, gather all of the second opinions you need, and re-draft your personal statement as many times as you need to.
-Not only will it help you to correct any mistakes with your spelling, grammar and punctuation, but it will also help you to fine-tune any details and eliminate any irrelevant information.
-Only you will know when it’s complete, when you feel comfortable enough to submit it.
+It help you to correct any mistakes with your spelling, grammar and punctuation, as well as help you to fine-tune any details and eliminate any irrelevant information.
+Only you will know when it’s complete.

 Don’t be negative.

-We get it – writing about yourself is difficult, never mind ‘selling yourself’ in your personal statement.
-Alas, it has to be done, and you’re certainly not alone in your struggles.
+We get it – writing about yourself is difficult, never mind ‘selling yourself’ when writing your UCAS personal statement.
+You’re certainly not alone in your struggles.
 Speaking negatively about yourself, your experiences or your achievements won’t go down well with the admissions tutor reading your statement.
 Avoid talking about why you haven’t done something, or why you maybe dropped a subject in school.
-Focus on the positives and don’t downplay your achievements.
+Focus on the positives.
+Don’t downplay your achievements.

 Do write it early.

-It really goes without saying, but your personal statement should be entirely your own, original work.
-UCAS uses stringent similarity and plagiarism software on all applications submitted and your universities will be alerted if you’re found to be copying anything from another source.
-The personal statement is an understandably tough document to write, but you should never give in to temptation to steal someone else’s work.
+It really goes without saying, but when writing your UCAS personal statement it should be entirely your own, original work.
+UCAS uses stringent similarity and plagiarism software on all applications submitted.
+Your universities will be alerted if you’re found to be copying anything from another source.
+The personal statement is an understandably tough document to write.
+You should never give in to temptation to steal someone else’s work.
 The personal statement is designed to showcase your individual personality, your achievements and your experience.
 By copying someone else, you eliminate that and it becomes futile.
-Not only that, but in some cases, university admissions tutors may even take action against reported cases if the plagiarism found is particularly severe.
+In some cases, university admissions tutors may even take action against reported cases, if the plagiarism found is particularly severe.

 Do get input and advice from parents and teachers.